-How to Change Start Button Text in Windows Using Resource Hacker?
+How to Change or Customize Start Button Text in Windows Using Resource Hacker?

-We're getting lots of mails regularly asking same question - How can I change Start button text in Windows?
+We’re getting lots of emails regularly asking same question: How can I change Start button text in Windows?

 Although we have mentioned it in following tutorial:

-List of a few Locations in Windows XP to be Hacked Using Resource Hacker
+List of a few Locations in Windows XP to be Customized Using Resource Hacker

 But many times people miss this article.
 So today we decided to write a small separate tutorial about it.